apprunjs/apprun-docs/README.md

 ## What is AppRun

-AppRun is a JavaScript library for building applications using the [elm](https://guide.elm-lang.org/architecture) inspired architecture, events, and components.
+AppRun is a lightweight alternative to other frameworks and libraries.
+It has a unique architecture inspired by the Elm architecture that can help you manage states, routing, and other essential aspects of your web application.

 > AppRun is an MIT-licensed open source project.
 Please consider [supporting the project on Patreon](https://www.patreon.com/apprun). 👍❤️🙏

 ## Overview